-Gloria Wong has enjoyed several varied careers in the arts as a professional pianist, educator, and arts manager.
-In teaching VAM’s Career Development course, she is delighted to share career strategies with students and to provide them with tools to be better equipped for their career choice.
-Adept at combining right-brain creative vision with left-brain strategic know-how, Gloria is as comfortable with artistic content as business realities, and thrives on creating pathways and the best possible environment in which art, ideas and audiences connect, donors are invested and engaged by their philanthropic priorities, and community connections can be forged.
+Gloria Wong has enjoyed several varied careers in the arts as a professional pianist, educator, and arts management leader in programming and resource development.
+Adept at combining right-brain creative vision with left-brain strategic know-how, she is as comfortable with artistic content as business realities, and thrives on creating pathways and the best possible environment in which art, ideas and audiences connect, donors are invested and engaged by their philanthropic priorities, and community connections can be forged.

 In leading Career Development at the Vancouver Academy of Music she is delighted to bring her experiences that include roles as a jury member for the JUNO Awards to leading the artistic and operational management of one of North America’s premiere concert presenting organizations.
 Sharing career strategies with students and providing them with tools to be better equipped for their career choice is one of the most rewarding aspects of her professional life.